Jason Chen (businessman)

-Jason Chen (陳俊聖 (Chén Jùnshèng)) is the current chairman and CEO of Taiwan-based Acer Inc.
+Jason Chen (陳俊聖 (Chén Jùnshèng)) is a Taiwanese businessman who is the current chairman and CEO of Taiwan-based Acer Inc.

 Work experience

 At Intel

 Before joining TSMC, Chen worked for 14 years at Intel, holding a variety of sales and marketing positions.
 He started his tenure at Intel as a sales executive in Taiwan and later as regional sales manager for Greater China based in Singapore and Hong Kong.
 Chen then progressed to become vice president and general manager of the Asia Pacific region before his last assignment as the corporate vice president of international sales and marketing at Intel's headquarters in Santa Clara, California.

 At TSMC

 Prior to joining Acer, Chen served as senior vice president of worldwide sales and marketing at TSMC under its founder Morris Chang for a decade.
 Chen is a major departure from previous Acer CEOs in that he hails from a sales and marketing business background as opposed to an electrical engineering one.